Q-Minh/nihu/dox/tut_custom_singular_integrals.md

 \note the test field does not need to be taken into account, as the ::singularity::face_match_type singulartiy implies that the test and trial element types are identical.

-As shown above, the class specialisation defines a static public member function called `eval` that evaluates the singular integral into a result matrix received by reference.
+As shown above, the class specialisation defines a static public member function called `eval` that evaluates the singular integral into a result matrix received by reference as function argument.

 Integrating the static part {#tut_custom_singular_integrals_static}
 ---------------------------